Policy

 Information

-obtain it from the injured worker and injured worker representative.
+obtain it from the IW and IW representative.

-receipt of the injured worker’s detailed employment history, claims services
+the IW’s detailed employment history, claims services staff will:

-the injured worker’s employment history to determine when the last injurious exposure
+the IW’s employment history to determine when the last injurious exposure

 causing the occupational disease occurred;

-the injured worker’s employer at the time of last injurious exposure as the employer of record
+employer at the time of last injurious exposure as the employer of record in an

-necessary, refer or staff employer policy issues with the Employer Service
+refer or staff employer policy issues with the Employer Service Specialist.

 3. For more